AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 1. Identifies impacted alternate completions.
 2. Revokes previously applied alternate or equivalent completions.
-3. Updates transcript entries to **Alternate (Revoked)**.
+3. Updates transcript entries to **Alternate (Revoked)**.-->

+### End-to-end flow
+**For learners**

+1. Navigate to **My Learning** or **Completed Courses** in the learner app.
+2. Review LO cards to identify trainings marked as **Completed via Alternate**.
+3. Open  an LO card to view details (in the Overview page) about the source training.
+4. Use the filter menu in transcript or course list views to select **Direct**, **Alternate**, or **All**.
+5. Review the updated list based on the selected completion method.

+**For administrators and authors**
+1. Configure alternate relationships between courses or learning paths in the admin interface.
+2. Verify that alternate completions are correctly reflected on LO cards and in learner-facing filters.
+3. Use learner views and reports to confirm consistency between UI and exported data.
+4. If a source training is retired or deleted, validate that affected LO cards update accordingly (for example, showing **Alternate (Revoked)** when applicable).

 ## Retroactive completion and incompletion behavior

-ALM supports retroactive completion and retroactive incompletion to ensure that alternate and equivalent relationships remain accurate over time, even when relationships are created, modified, or removed after learners have already completed training.
+ALM supports retroactive completion and retroactive incompletion to ensure that alternate relationships remain accurate over time, even when relationships are created, modified, or removed after learners have already completed training.

 ### Retroactive completion

 #### Definition

-When retroactive completion is enabled, learners who completed a source course in the past automatically receive an alternate completion for the target course if an equivalent or alternate relationship is created later.
+When retroactive completion is enabled, learners who completed a source course in the past automatically receive an alternate completion for the target course if an alternate relationship is created later.
 This ensures that historical learning is honored without requiring learners to retake training.

 #### How it works

 1. An administrator enables retroactive completion at the account level.
-2. The administrator defines an equivalent or alternate relationship between a source and target training.
+2. The administrator defines an alternate relationship between a source and target training.
 3. The system scans historical completion records for the source training.
 4. Eligible learners are granted alternate completion for the target training.
 5. These records appear as **Completed via Alternate** in learner transcripts and reports.